Noise pollution: Impacts on ecosystem

+Noise pollution has also altered avian communities and diversity.
+Anthropogenic noises have a similar effect on bird population as seen in marine ecosystems, where noises reduce reproductive success; cannot detect predators due to interferences of anthropogenic noises, minimize nesting areas, increase stress response, and species abundances and richness declining.
+Certain avian species are more sensitive to noises compared to others, resulting in highly-sensitive birds migrating to less disturbed habitats.
+There has also been evidence of indirect positive effects of anthropogenic noises on avian populations.
+It was found that nesting bird predators, such as the western scrub-jay (Aphelocoma californica), were uncommon in noisy environments (western scrub-jay are sensitive to noise).
+Therefore, reproductive success for nesting prey communities was higher due to the lack of predators.
+Noise pollution can alter the distribution and abundance of prey species, which can then impact predator populations.

 Noise control

 The Hierarchy of Controls concept is often used to reduce noise in the environment or the workplace.
 Engineering noise controls can be used to reduce noise propagation and protect individuals from overexposure.
 When noise controls are not feasible or adequate, individuals can also take steps to protect themselves from the harmful effects of noise pollution.
 If people must be around loud sounds, they can protect their ears with hearing protection (e.g., ear plugs or ear muffs).

 Buy Quiet programs and initiatives have arisen in an effort to combat occupational noise exposures.
 These programs promote the purchase of quieter tools and equipment and encourage manufacturers to design quieter equipment.

 Noise from roadways and other urban factors can be mitigated by urban planning and better design of roads.
-Roadway noise can be reduced by the use of noise barriers, limitation of vehicle speeds, alteration of roadway surface texture, limitation of heavy vehicles, use of traffic controls that smooth vehicle flow to reduce braking and acceleration, and tire design.
+Roadway noise can be reduced by the use of noise barriers, limitation of vehicle speeds, alteration of roadway surface texture, limitation of heavy vehicles, use of traffic controls that smooth vehicle flow to reduce braking and acceleration, and tyre design.

 An important factor in applying these strategies is a computer model for roadway noise, that is capable of addressing local topography, meteorology, traffic operations, and hypothetical mitigation.
 Costs of building-in mitigation can be modest, provided these solutions are sought in the planning stage of a roadway project.

 Aircraft noise can be reduced by using quieter jet engines.
 Altering flight paths and time of day runway has benefited residents near airports.